The Corniche Doha – Qatar’s Tranquil Beachside Boulevard

 - Karwa Taxis (Official Doha Taxi Service)

-- You can book a Karwa Taxi via the Karwa App or hail one at major landmarks and metro stations.
+- Book a Karwa Taxi via the Karwa App or hail one at major landmarks and metro stations.

-- Fares start at QAR 10, and a ride to the Corniche from central Doha costs around QAR 15-30, depending on traffic and distance.
+- Fares to the Corniche from central Doha are around QAR 15-30.

 - Uber & Careem (Private Ride Services)